streams

 So it was in the days of Isaiah.

 The covenant nation was in grave danger of invasion, decimation and deportation.
 To the shock of many, even the Temple in Jerusalem was not inviolate.
-The prophet foretold days of severe sorrow.
+The prophet foretold of coming days of severe sorrow.
 But he said ultimate rescue would follow the imminent disasters.

 To illustrate his prophetic messages, Isaiah bore two sons who wore symbolic, promissory names regarding the nation's future: